 How is PRP used at Visage?

-Many rejuvenating treatments offered at Visage Clinic rely on denuding skin or vaginal mucosa to trigger a new healing, firmer, smoother and tighter tissue.
-Younger tissues depend on healthy blood vessels and PRP will enhance this mechanism.
-Survival of grafted stem cells and fat cells rely in part on growth factors from platelets, which I called “organic fertilizers.”
+Many rejuvenating treatments offered at Visage Clinic rely on denuding skin or vaginal mucosa to trigger the body’s natural healing response.
+That results in firmer, smoother and tighter tissue.
+Younger tissues depend on healthy blood vessels and PRP enhances this mechanism.
+Survival of grafted stem cells and fat cells rely in part on growth factors from platelets, which I call “organic fertilizers.”

 PRP is used at Visage Clinic for:

-- PRP facials: superficial facial rejuvenation using tiny mm microinjections and/or deep rejuvenation and volume restoration via deep cannula injections
+- Superficial PRP facial rejuvenation using microinjections and/or deep rejuvenation and volume restoration via deep cannula injections

 - VoluDerm microneedling and radiofrequency facials with PRP for tightening and regeneration

-- After Halo laser skin treatments and profractional skin resurfacing
+- Enhancing the results of Halo laser skin treatments and profractional skin resurfacing

 - Treatment of hair thinning in men and women